guijemont/jsc-tune/README.md

-jsc-tune is a tool based on [scikit-optimize](https://scikit-optimize.github.io/stable/) to find optimal compilation parameters for JavaScriptCore for a given device and benchmark.
+jsc-tune is a tool based on [scikit-optimize](https://scikit-optimize.github.io/stable/) to find optimal compilation parameters for JavaScriptCore, the standalone javascript runtime from [WebKit](https://webkit.org/) for a given device and benchmark.
 Currently the only benchmark supported is JetStream2, but new benchmarks can be added with a few lines of code.

 ## Installing